If you want to become a truck driver, then it’s worth researching which truck driving school is the best for you.

 The Self Taught Option

-Some drivers claim to have done this successfully but it is more likely to go badly wrong.
+Before the ELDT mandate, some drivers claimed to have gotten their CDLs without going to school, but likely they weren’t set up for success.
 There is also the factor of getting through the test but not having the experience or knowledge of the road to avoid bad habits and the basic traps that beginners fall into when they do not get the proper guidance at the start of their careers.

 The jobs and careers are definitely out there.
 Haulage companies are always looking for more drivers and the demand is predicted to go up in the next few years.
 If you are well qualified you will never be short of job options.